 LOS Statement Community LOS Scope Description, which may include maps, of the user groups or areas of the municipality that are connected to the municipal wastewater system.
 The municipality maintains a wastewater collection network comprising of approximately 45 kilometers of sanitary sewer lines.
 Morrisburg, Iroquois, and Williamsburg have distinct and independent wastewater collection networks.
 Morrisburg and Iroquois each maintain independent wastewater treatment facilities, while Williamsburg relies on a sewage lagoon for its wastewater treatment processes.
 Description of how combined sewers in the municipal wastewater system are designed with overflow structures in place which allow overflow during storm events to prevent backups into homes.
-Description of the frequency and volume of overflows in combined sewers in the municipal wastewater system that occur in habitable areas or beaches.
-Description of how stormwater can get into sanitary sewers in the municipal wastewater system, causing sewage to overflow into streets or backup into homes.
-The municipality does not own any combined sewers Description of the frequency and volume of overflows in combined sewers in the municipal wastewater system that occur in habitable areas or beaches.
-The municipality does not own any combined sewers Description of how stormwater can get into sanitary sewers in the municipal wastewater system, causing sewage to overflow into streets or backup into homes.
+The municipality does not own any combined sewers Quality Description of the frequency and volume of overflows in combined sewers in the municipal wastewater system that occur in habitable areas or beaches.
+The municipality does not own any combined sewers Description of how get into sanitary someonic municipal wastew causing sewage to Description of how stormwater can get into sanitary sewers in the municipal wastewater system, causing sewage to overflow into streets or backup into homes.
 Stormwater can enter sanitary sewers due to cracks in sanitary mains or through indirect connections (e.g., weeping tiles).
 In the case of heavy rainfall events, sanitary sewers may experience a volume of water and sewage that exceeds its design capacity.
 In some cases, this can cause water and/or sewage to overflow into streets or backup into homes.
 The disconnection of eavestroughs and weeping tiles though downspouts as an alternative can help reduce the chance of this occurring.